 To work your way into and out of mud bogs successfully, you’ll need some very big and wide tires.
 Most mud truckers go with tires that are either 38 or 40 inches.
 They also keep the air pressure in the tires fairly low when they’re planning on driving them through mud bogs.
 This gives them better traction and helps drivers maneuver around in mud without a problem.

 To control the large tires that you put on a mud truck, you need to have a steering box that’s up for the challenge.
 A lot of people opt to go with a manual steering box as opposed to a power steering option because it’s usually a lighter choice.
 It’s also well equipped to keep up with the bigger tires on mud trucks.

-These are just a few of the aspects that you’ll need to keep in mind when you’re creating a mud truck.
+These are just a few of the aspects that you’ll need to keep in mind when you’re building a mud truck.
 You’ll also need quick change transfer cases, countershaft transmissions, and more to bring your mud truck to life.
 Call SCS Gearbox at 419-483-7278 today to get your hands on the parts required to put a mud truck together.